 Well, at the top of the pressure cooker, there is a pressure regulator or Valve.
 The main function of the valve is to regulate the pressure cooker pressure.
 Through that valve, the steam is periodically released to maintain the operating pressure inside a pressure cooker.

 Editor’s Choice: Why my top six Boyle’s Law Examples are better than yours?

 Now, suppose that somehow the valve malfunctions.
 As a result, because of the input pressure cooker temperature, the pressure inside a pressure cooker will be jacked up.

-Therefore, as a consequence of gay Lussac law, a pressure cooker may explode.
+Therefore, due to the gay Lussac law, a pressure cooker may explode.
 Due to the pressure cooker explosion, people around it could be severely hurt.

-Therefore, as a consequence of Gay Lussac Law (pressure-temperature law), pressure in tyre also increases.
-Hence, after a certain threshold, a tire burst.
+Therefore, as a consequence of Gay Lussac Law (pressure-temperature law), pressure in tires also increases.
+Hence, after a certain threshold, a tire bursts.

 Similarly, a nozzle allows us to direct the flow of a fire extinguishing agent.
 And finally, a tank or simply a cylinder that accommodates the fire extinguishing agent and propellant.

 The two main components of a fire extinguisher reside inside the fire extinguisher.
 One of them is a fire extinguishing agent.
 Well, it can be a solid, liquid, or gas; simply depending on the basis of utilization.

 On the other hand, is a propellant.
 It is a substance whose main function is to exert pressure on the fire extinguishing agent, of course, when the lever is pressed.